LinerSu/nyu-pl-spring-20-rec/Week 04/README.md

 factorial 3; (* 6 *)
 factorial_tail 3 1; (* 6 *)
 ```
-- The most benefit for tail recursion is the compiler can reuse the current activation record at the time of the recursive call, eliminating the need to allocate a new one, i.e. constant stack space.
+- The most benefit for tail recursion is that the compiler can reuse the current activation record at the time of the recursive call, eliminating the need to allocate a new one, i.e. constant stack space.

 ## Type System
 - Def. a system by giving a set of rules that assigns a type to the various constructs of a computer program, such as variables, expressions, functions or modules.